Carlos Roberto: Player

-Carlos Roberto was a long-time professional soccer player

 He was first selected for the Brazil national football team at the age of 21.
 Although he was not selected to the squad for the 1970 FIFA World Cup finals, he was part of manager Zagallo's build-up to the finals.

 After Botafogo, he played for Santos, Atlético Paranaense, Bangu and CSA, where he finished his playing career.

 Trainer

 Carlos became the trainer for Al-Thai of Saudi Arabia.
 It was his first experience in the Middle East and he was very successful.
 He returned to Brazil to train America-MG.
 His international experience continued when he went to Asia to command the Thailand national team.